-Video Poker has gained a massive cult following over the years, with land based players now also choosing to try out this popular format of gambling online too.
-We know how exciting it can be to play this style of digital poker, so we've decided to dedicate a whole section to it on our site where you find out more information, as well as the best video poker strategies in general, and for each individual game.
-Digesting this literature isn't enough on its own though, so we have included the very best and most popular free video poker games for you to access and try out at your pleasure.
-Each of these games can be practiced upon at any time via your desktop, tablet, and mobile devices.
+Video Poker has gained a massive cult following over the years, with land-based players now also choosing to try out this popular format of gambling online too.
+We know how exciting it can be to play this style of digital poker, so we've decided to dedicate a whole section to it on our site, where you can find out more information and the best video poker strategies in general and for each game.
+Digesting this literature isn't enough on its own, so we have included the best and most popular free video poker games for you to access and try out at your pleasure.
+These games can be practised anytime via your desktop, tablet, and mobile devices.

-Prior to researching this subject, I always believed that Jacks or Better was the first ever Video Poker game.
+Before researching this subject, I always believed Jacks or Better was the first Video Poker game.
 In truth, Fortune 1 Draw Poker was extremely similar to Jacks or Better – it merely lacked the “Jacks or Better” payout from the paytable.
-It’s also not particularly surprising that many people haven’t even heard of Fortune 1, too – the game was a huge flop.
-With the lowest payout being awarded for two pairs, this meant that players would only win approximately 13% of hands played.
+It’s also not surprising that many people haven’t even heard of Fortune 1, too – the game was a colossal flop.
+With the lowest payout for two pairs, players would only win approximately 13% of the hands played.

-William Redd wrote a book about his invention of Video Poker later in his life, in which he described the “Lightbulb moment” that he realized the simple addition of an additional payout for hitting a pair of “Jacks or Better” would dramatically improve the playability of the game.
+William Redd wrote a book about his invention of Video Poker later in his life.
+He described the “Lightbulb moment” when he realised that adding an extra payout for hitting a pair of “Jacks or Better” would dramatically improve the game's playability.

-It’s almost sneaky – the payout in question is just your original stake being returned to you – but psychologically, it immediately felt like you were losing much, much, less often than you were in Fortune 1 Draw Poker.
-And it’s true, you were “losing” less hands – but you also weren’t winning any more money either.
-This didn’t matter to casino patrons, however, and Jacks or Better was the first big hit for Si Redd and his company SIRCOMA (shorthand for Si Redd’s Coin Operated machines).
+It’s almost sneaky – the payout in question is just your original stake being returned to you – but psychologically, it immediately felt like you were losing much, much less often than you were in Fortune 1 Draw Poker.
+And it’s true, you were “losing” fewer hands – but you also weren’t winning any more money either.
+However, this didn’t matter to casino patrons, and Jacks or Better was the first big hit for Si Redd and his company SIRCOMA (shorthand for Si Redd’s Coin Operated machines).

-Si Redd chose to offer his new single-person poker game Jacks or Better to his former employer, Bally, as he felt they would be much better positioned to promote the game and get it into land-based casinos across America than he could ever hope to do on his own.
-Surprisingly to Si Redd, Bally weren’t interested in his offer, despite the success that Jacks or Better was quickly beginning to show in the small number of venues where it was already available.
+Si Redd offered his new single-person poker game, Jacks or Better, to his former employer, Bally, as he felt they would be much better positioned to promote the game and get it into land-based casinos across America than he could ever hope to do on his own.
+But, surprisingly to Redd, Bally wasn’t interested in his offer, despite the success that Jacks or Better was quickly beginning to show in the small number of venues where it was already available.

-Simon had no choice but to seek out his own manufacturing and marketing partners, and soon began to sell Video Poker machines under the “Game King” brand to casinos across the United States.
-The machines were also immensely popular in smaller establishments of gambling towns such as Las Vegas and Atlantic City.
+Simon had no choice but to seek out his own manufacturing and marketing partners and soon began to sell Video Poker machines under the “Game King” brand to casinos across the United States.
+The machines were also immensely popular in smaller establishments in gambling towns such as Las Vegas and Atlantic City.

-When it became clear that Video Poker was going to be a huge hit, Bally decided that the game had been developed on company time by one of their employees, and sued Si Redd for the rights to the game, in spite of his earlier offer to share the product with them.
+When it became clear that Video Poker would be a huge hit, Bally decided that the game had been developed on company time by one of their employees and sued Si Redd for the rights to the game, despite his earlier offer to share the product with them.
 The outcome of this case meant that Redd’s attempt to patent Video Poker failed, allowing other companies – including Bally – to develop their own Video Poker variants.

-Bally created All American Video Poker, which turned out to be a big hit all of its own.
-Redd and his newly-renamed company International Gaming Technology(IGT) responded by creating their own version of All American Video Poker.
-Whilst this tactic worked, Si Redd realized that his company was going to need an edge if they were to stay ahead of all the other companies now creating variants of video poker.
+Bally created All American Video Poker, which turned out to be a big hit.
+Redd and his newly-renamed company International Gaming Technology(IGT), responded by creating their version of All American Video Poker.
+Whilst this tactic worked, Si Redd realised that his company would need an edge if they were to stay ahead of all the other companies now creating video poker variants.

 The beauty of Video Poker is that it combines the best elements of table games – allowing players a degree of control over the outcome of each round – with the single-player, fast-paced nature of a slot machine.
-The modern Game King machine adds several further advantages to this, too.
+Of course, the modern Game King machine adds several further advantages to this, too.

 The popularity of the Game King cabinet can no doubt be linked largely in part to the multitude of different gaming options that are available on each machine.
-When you buy a Game King machine, it will usually come pre-loaded with at least a dozen different Video Poker games.
+For example, when you buy a Game King machine, it will usually come pre-loaded with at least a dozen different Video Poker games.

-Earlier variations of the Game King could be updated with additional rom chips to support further games, whereas he most modern-day versions even allow owners to purchase additional games remotely which are then downloaded and installed onto the cabinet via the internet.
+Earlier variations of the Game King could be updated with additional rom chips to support other games.
+In contrast, most modern-day versions even allow owners to purchase additional games remotely, which are then downloaded and installed onto the cabinet via the internet.